ujjwal-kr/ip-upvote/README.md

 demo: http://ip-upvote-demo.herokuapp.com

-I reverse engineered the UrbanDictionary upvote system, written in golang.
+I reverse engineered the UrbanDictionary upvote system, in golang.
 And I don't really care what the original upvoter is built with.
 ## Why Do I do this type of stuff ?
 * *I love to waste my time.*